PelviCare provides specialist after-pregnancy physiotherapy treatments to women who are suffering from diastasis recti.

 This typically postpartum condition - which is sometimes known as ‘tummy gap’ or ‘baby tummy’ - is more common than you think.
 In fact, it is estimated that up to two thirds of mums experience overstretched muscles and a well-rounded belly well during their pregnancy, and sometimes even for months and years after their delivery.

 Diastasis recti occurs when the linea alba, the tissues that connect the abdominal muscles, begin to separate.
-Because your abdominals support your back and your vital organs, any weakness or movement in their structure can start to affect your mobility and your pelvic stability - so it is vital to book in for diastasis recti physiotherapy at our two London clinics in Greenwich and Moorgate as soon as you notice any signs of discomfort in this area, want to return to sport or as a part of your 6/8 weeks postnatal check up.
+Because your abdominals support your back and your vital organs, any weakness or movement in their structure can start to affect your mobility and your pelvic stability - so it is vital to book in for diastasis recti physiotherapy at our London clinic in Greenwich as soon as you notice any signs of discomfort in this area, want to return to sport or as a part of your 6/8 weeks postnatal check up.

 What are the common symptoms of postnatal diastasis recti?